Knox Test for Space-Time Interaction

 approximation or by a Monte Carlo permutation approach (Mantel, 1967)

-with support for parallel computation via plapply
+with support for parallel computation via plapply.

-There is a simple plot
+There is a simple plot-method showing a truehist of

 the simulated null distribution together with the expected and observed